 • The right clients will pay fair rates.
 The ones who demand $40/hour won't respect you anyway

-VerbalIt tip: If you need help building quotes quickly, tools like VerbalIt let you talk through a job (labour, materials, call-out fee) and auto-generate a professional quote in seconds.
+If you need help building quotes quickly, tools like VerbalIt let you talk through a job (labour, materials, call-out fee) and auto-generate a professional quote in seconds.
 No more doing maths on the back of a napkin.
+For a deeper dive on quoting strategy, read our guide on how to quote a trade job in Australia.

 Once you've done the work, you need an invoice.
 An invoice is just a request for payment — but it has to include specific things to be a legal tax invoice.